 - College of William & Mary (BS, Biology)

-- Represent an innovative beverage company with a national profile regarding on FDA compliance issues, labeling, promotional activities, and distribution agreements.
+- Represented an innovative beverage company with a national profile on FDA compliance issues, labeling, promotional activities, and distribution agreements.

 - Assisted multiple pharmacy clients in determining whether to register with FDA as an Outsourcing Facility and advised them regarding the compliance obligations associated with this form of compounding business.